 A bit of background

 The network came about thanks to funding from the US and New Zealand governments.
-On the US side South Coast Air Quality Monitoring District (SCAQMD) was awarded a Star Grant from the United States Environmental Protection Agency (US EPA) for the purpose of promoting air quality monitoring and understanding in the community.
+On the US side South Coast Air Quality Monitoring District (SCAQMD) was awarded a Star Grant from the United States Environmental Protection Agency (US EPA) for the purpose of promoting community air quality monitoring, understanding, and awareness.
 They have a small budget to buy and deploy sensors as part of the overall project which involves outreach and information sharing.